 First time we caught up with Chef, at the bike-run transition behind Laguna Beach, Phuket.

-First lap of the run and he still had energy to wave.
+The first lap of the run and he still had the energy to wave.

 Fellow Ironman and former training mate Alan was looking more comfortable.